 - Countries to visit that speak Portuguese as a first and second language: In addition to small Portuguese communities around the world, Portuguese is officially spoken in Brazil and Portugal, many African countries, Macau (China), and East Timor (Southeast Asia).

-Surprisingly, French is ranked #18 of the world’s most spoken languages.
+Surprisingly, French isn't even ranked in the top ten of the world’s most spoken languages.
 Nevertheless, it is widespread and in popular tourist destinations.

 - How many people speak French worldwide?
 Over 75 million people speak French.